garden-io/garden/docs/reference/providers/local-kubernetes.md

 [providers](#providers) > [certManager](#providerscertmanager) > email

-The email which will be used for creating Let's Encrypt certificates: if your certificates are being created by Garden this field is required.
+The email to use when requesting Let's Encrypt certificates.

 | Type     | Required |
 | -------- | -------- |